sonalsannigrahi/Archers-Final/LogBook.md

 ## Week 2 (23rd Nov - 29th Nov)

 Andre Renom - Met with Saba, Nicolas and Chris to discuss Physics engine, implementation was started with a vector and pointmass framework of forces.
 Vector operations were created to help with later development.
 Air resisitance as implemented as a force on a pointmass, and started BlackHoles were added as a subclass of Pointmasses.

+Xingjian Zhang & Saba Tavdgiridze - Met with Physics Engine group members for discussion on Monday.
+Began implementation of vector and pointmass frameworks and worked on solving collision.
+Next week, we will continue to work on the engine and try to test it using sfml.